senpaibot8267/rclone-scripts/README.md

 2. **rclone Installation:** Ensure that rclone is installed on your system.
 You can download and install it from the [official website](https://rclone.org/downloads/).

+3. **MergerFS Installation:** You also need to have MergerFS installed on your system.
+You can find installation instructions for MergerFS in the [MergerFS GitHub repository](https://github.com/trapexit/mergerfs).

 ## Warning

 **Important:** This script does notsss create remote directories.
 You must ensure that the remote directories you intend to mount using this script already exist in your storage.
 The script assumes that the remote directories are preconfigured in your `rclone.conf` file and the empty mount directories are already present.